HKO-WHL-Sums-Kelowna-Prince George

 |_

 Referees — Jeff Ingram, Nick Panter.
-Linesmen — Nick Bilko, Anthony Maletta.
+Linesmen — Nick Bilko, Kevin Crowell.